MalahkAngel/portfolio/README.md

 more to demonstrate my grasp of object-oriented programming than a exhibition to be tested.
 It was created using Visual Studio 2017 and the Allegro 5 2D graphics library and written in C++.

+// Java Coursework //
+=
+Various short programs written for CS classes at Eastern Oregon University provided to demonstrate my familiarity with Java and in one instance SQL integration within Java.

 --Coming Soon--
 // 2D Raycaster Maze //
 =